op-ct/pupmod-simp-simp/REFERENCE.md

 seconds between checking into the puppet master for a signed certificate.
 This will go on until a signed certificate is presented.

-If set to false or 0, the client will immediately timeout if a signed certificate is not presented.
+If set to `false` or `0`, the client will immediately time out if a signed certificate is not presented.

 Default value: 10